Adriana Esteves

 Adriana Esteves Agostinho Brichta (born 15 December 1969) is a Brazilian actress.
+Internationally known for her works in telenovelas, such as Brazil Avenue (2012) and A Mother's Love (2021).

-She has already been nominated twice to the International Emmy Award for Best Actress.
+She was nominated twice for the International Emmy Award, for her works in Songs of Betrayal (Dalva e Herivelto: uma Canção de Amor) and Above Justice (Justiça).

 Career

 Daughter of Regina Esteves Agostinho and Paulo Felipe Agostinho, Adriana Esteves began her career as a model and got her first job on television as part of the series, "Star for a Day", on the TV show Domingão do Faustão.

 Her first television appearance was as an extra on the soap opera Vale Tudo.
 She was also a successful model.
 Her character debut was in the 1989 telenovela Top Model.

 In 2005, she took on the part of Celinha on the series, Toma Lá, Dá Cá.
 When the program aired on the Globo in 2007, Adriana, after maternity leave with her second child, reprised her role as Celinha.

 While still acting in Toma Lá, Dá Cá, Adriana recorded the miniseries Dalva e Herivelto: uma Canção de Amor, playing the singer-songwriter Dalva de Oliveira.
 The miniseries aired in January 2010.
 In the same year, she starred the episode "A Vingativa do Méier" of TV series As Cariocas.

 In 2011, she was cast as Julia, the protagonist of Morde & Assopra, who was part of a love triangle with scientist Ícaro (Mateus Solano) and farmer Abner (Marcos Pasquim).
 In 2012, she gained notoriety for interpreting the villainess Carminha on the soap opera Avenida Brasil, written by João Emanuel Carneiro.
 She received praise from critics and audiences alike for her performance and was enshrined as one of the greatest villainesses of Brazilian television — only surpassed by Odete Roitman of Vale Tudo, Nazaré Tedesco of Senhora do Destino and Flora of A Favorita.